 - Avoid Hard Credit Checks.
 In most cases, when applying for a mortgage, lenders will perform a “hard credit pull”.
 Meaning, credit scores may be negatively affected when multiple hard credit checks are made in a short period of time.
 Instead, inquire about your current credit score and ask lenders what rates they offer to borrowers with matching qualifications before applying.
 This will allow for rate shopping and comparison without causing credit score harm.
 It is possible to discover your current credit score for free via various financial institutions.

 - Consider Mortgage Rate Locks – If a borrower negotiates with the lender to lock in the interest rate on a mortgage for a certain duration, it may create more stability and predictability and, therefore, a better agreement.
 The borrower may be protected from an unwanted increase in the interest rate.
 In turn, however, this would mean that a borrower would be locked into a less-favorable interest rate in the event of more favorable economic conditions that cause a decrease in interest rates.

 - Mortgage Points are fees that a borrower pays to the lender for a reduction in the interest rates.
 They are also referred to as discount points, and they lower monthly mortgage payments.
 Each point purchased can translate into a reduction of up to 1 percent of the total loan amount.
 However, many individuals would consider the length of time they plan to own the home and the difficulty of recovering from the heavy purchases of said mortgage points.

-There is plenty of information to cover and consider when choosing a mortgage lender.
+When choosing a mortgage lender, there is plenty of information to cover and consider.
 For that reason, we recommend using a mortgage lender guide as a reference for clear, concise, and relevant information.